nahrod/ds2-to-logfile/README.md

 # Akamai DataStream 2 to Logfile

-Simpel function that recieves POST requests and saves to a textfile.
+Simple function that recieves POST requests and saves to a textfile.

 ## Build